asqbtcupid/unreal.lua/readme.md

 1.TArray and C array is supported.TSet and TMap is not supported.

-2.TWeakObjectPtr is supported,There are some example code in branch demo_shootergame.
+2.TWeakObjectPtr is supported,There are some example code in branch **demo_shootergame**.

-3.MulticastDelegate is supported, There are some example code In branch demo_fristperson_umg.
+3.MulticastDelegate is supported, There are some example code In **branch demo_fristperson_umg**.

 ## Featrue

-1.Lua Hot Reload, You can change the lua logic during game running.This is my another repositery about lua hot reload:[luahotupdate](https://github.com/asqbtcupid/lua_hotupdate).you can try it in branch demo_firstperson_umg.Project path can't contain space.
+1.Lua Hot Reload, You can change the lua logic during game running.This is my another repositery about lua hot reload:[luahotupdate](https://github.com/asqbtcupid/lua_hotupdate).you can try it in branch **demo_firstperson_umg**.Project path can't contain space.

-2.When lua call c++ function which contains default argument.you dont't have to pass all arguments.For an example,In c++,you declare void example(int i, int j =1, int k = 2).When you call this function in lua,you can just pass one argument:example(0).
+2.When lua call c++ function which contains default argument.you dont't have to pass all arguments.For an example,In c++,you declare _void example(int i, int j =1, int k = 2)_.When you call this function in lua,you can just pass one argument:example(0).

-3.When lua call c++ function which contains reference parameter, such as void example(int &i, FVector &v),lua can get the reference value after call.In this case, you can write lua code:local i, v = example(argument1, argument2).
+3.When lua call c++ function which contains reference parameter, such as _void example(int &i, FVector &v)_,lua can get the reference value after call.In this case, you can write lua code:local i, v = example(argument1, argument2).
 ## Finally
 1.There are some lua code in LuaSource such as luaclass.lua, It imitate the c++ object-oriented.And TimerMgr.lua, It works like a timer.But all of these are not necessary, you can implement better one.